 Fire Type: Long Log

-Why should you make such a fire type and how to use it: The long log fire is ideal to keep warmth during cold weather and many hikers used this method to stay warm since this fire type emits a great deal of heat.
+Why should you make such a fire type and how to use it: The long log fire is ideal to keep you warm during cold weather and many hikers used this method to stay warm since this fire type emits a great deal of heat.
 You can build a fire either side of you, just to be sure you’ve done it the right way.
-This fire type is a long-lasting one and it can stay a light all night.
+This fire type is a long-lasting one and it can stay alight all night.
 It can also be used for cooking once embers have formed.

 Related reading: Improvised survival cooking